Adolescent Therapy – Counseling for Children and Teens

 - Unequal access to services or quality services

-Common Mental Health Disorders in Adolescents
+Common Mental Health Disorders in Children and Adolescents

 There are a multitude of mental health conditions that adolescents can develop.
 We have compiled a list of some of the most common ones and their symptoms.
 In order to get your adolescent the care they need, identifying potential red flags can be helpful in getting them a diagnosis and proper treatment.